vim/vim/src/testdir/README.txt

 Mostly the same as writing a new style test.
 Additionally, see help on "terminal-dumptest".
 Put the reference dump in "dumps/Test_func_name.dump".

-TO ADD AN OLD STYLE TEST:

-1) Create test_<subject>.in and test_<subject>.ok files.
-2) Add test_<subject>.out to SCRIPTS_ALL in Make_all.mak in alphabetical order.
-3) Use make test_<subject>.out to run a single test in src/testdir/.
-   Use make test_<subject> to run a single test in src/.
-4) Also add an entry in src/Makefile.

-Keep in mind that the files are used as if everything was typed:
-- To add comments use:   :"  (that's an Ex command comment)
-- A line break is like pressing Enter.
-If that happens on the last line you'll hear a beep!